 Ignoring Color Consistency

 Another frequent error is creating color mismatches between retouched and untouched areas.
-This happens when you lighten under-eye circles without considering the overall color temperature of the skin, or when you spot-heal blemishes but don't match the surrounding skin tone perfectly.
+This happens when you lighten under-eye circles without considering the overall color temperature of the skin.
+Pay special attention to the transition zones around your edits.

 Over-Whitening Teeth and Eyes

-Bright white teeth and unnaturally vivid eyes might seem appealing, but they often look fake in the final image.
-Real teeth have subtle color variations and aren't pure white, while natural eye whites have a slight cream or gray tint.
+Bright white teeth and unnaturally vivid eyes might seem appealing, but they often look fake.
+Real teeth have subtle color variations and aren't pure white.
+When enhancing teeth, aim for a natural ivory shade rather than stark white.

 Removing Too Much Character

-The key is distinguishing between temporary imperfections and permanent features that define someone's appearance.
 A good rule of thumb: if it's been there for years and contributes to their smile or expressions, consider keeping it or only softening it slightly.

-Forgetting About Image Resolution and Detail
+Forgetting About Resolution and Detail

-Always work at the full resolution of your image and zoom in to check fine details.
-Look for telltale signs like repeated patterns (from cloning tools), unnatural blur boundaries, or areas where skin texture suddenly disappears.
+Heavy retouching on high-resolution images can create problems when viewed at full size.
+Always work at the full resolution and zoom in to check fine details.
+Look for repeated patterns, unnatural blur boundaries, or areas where skin texture suddenly disappears.

 Tips for Natural-Looking Results